Basics of Bond Paper Roll

 - When the pressure is applied on the first layer or the coated back of the 2-ply bond paper, it generates a dye.
 This dye enables the indirect transfer of the content to the second layer.
 Moreover, therefore the 2-ply bond paper rolls are also referred to as carbonless paper.

 The ply type on the bond paper determines its thickness, but it doesn’t necessarily define its quality.
-However, you must ensure that you purchase the bond paper rolls from a reliable and reputed bond paper supplier to get the best quality product.
+However, you must ensure that you purchase the bond paper rolls from a reliable bond paper brand and reputed bond paper supplier to get the best quality product.
+You can also search for “bond paper near me”

 Purchasing a 1-ply or 2-ply paper roll entirely depends on your business requirements.
 However, the 1-ply bond paper is used in impact or dot matrix printers.
 On the other hand, 2-Ply bond papers are used with POS machines, cash registers, receipt printers, etc.